TMJ Treatment Knob Lick, MO

 Core Components of TMD Treatment in Knob Lick, MO

-• Manual Therapy: Specialized manual techniques that work to decrease tension and increase joint mobility, alleviating jaw pain and stiffness.
+• Manual Therapy: Hands-on techniques designed to relieve tension and enhance joint movement, reducing pain and stiffness in the jaw.

 • Targeted Exercises: A set of exercises aimed at stretching, strengthening, and easing the jaw muscles, helping to relieve tension and support stability.
 Some exercises we may suggest include: